Plastic pollution: Types of plastic debris

+Microdebris

 Microdebris are plastic pieces between 2 mm and 5 mm in size.
 Plastic debris that starts off as meso- or macrodebris can become microdebris through degradation and collisions that break it down into smaller pieces.
 Microdebris is more commonly referred to as nurdles.
 Nurdles are recycled to make new plastic items, but they easily end up released into the environment during production because of their small size.
 They often end up in ocean waters through rivers and streams.
 Microdebris that come from cleaning and cosmetic products are also referred to as scrubbers.
 Because microdebris and scrubbers are so small in size, filter-feeding organisms often consume them.

 Nurdles enter the ocean by means of spills during transportation or from land based sources.
 The Ocean Conservancy reported that China, Indonesia, Philippines, Thailand, and Vietnam dump more plastic in the sea than all other countries combined.
 It is estimated that 10% of the plastics in the ocean are nurdles, making them one of the most common types of plastic pollution, along with plastic bags and food containers.
 These micro-plastics can accumulate in the oceans and allow for the accumulation of Persistent Bio-accumulating Toxins such as bisphenol A, polystyrene, DDT, and PCB's which are hydrophobic in nature and can cause adverse health affects.